Poppy Z. Brite

-Billy Martin (born May 25, 1967), formerly Poppy Z. Brite, is an American author.
+William Joseph Martin (born May 25, 1967), formerly Poppy Z. Brite, is an American author.
 He initially achieved fame in the gothic horror genre of literature in the early 1990s by publishing a string of successful novels and short story collections.
 He is best known for his novels Lost Souls (1992), Drawing Blood (1993), and Exquisite Corpse (1996).
 His later work moved into the genre of dark comedy, with many stories set in the New Orleans restaurant world.
 Martin's novels are typically standalone books but may feature recurring characters from previous novels and short stories.
 Much of his work features openly bisexual and gay characters.